QuantumOfVacuum/kylebebak.github.io/_posts/2017-04-13-fake-news-machine-learning.md

 If there are already bots whose speech is real enough to offend people, soon there will be bots whose speech is real enough to mislead people.

-Once the average person can be misled by a bot, it will become extremely cheap to mislead huge numbers of people.
+Once the average person can be misled by a bot, it will become extremely cheap to mislead huge numbers of people. __Free bots = free noise__.
 This invalidates democracy as a system of government.

 I'm sure there are governments working on this right now.
 I bet there are startups working on it.
 What do you think?